‘Electric’ atmosphere as Notting Hill Carnival draws the crowds

 Millions are expected to attend the carnival over the course of the two-day festival, which has had a two-year hiatus due to the pandemic.

+Several people were seen standing and dancing on top of it before the incident, with those watching heard to gasp and exclaim in shock as the group fell through the top of the shelter.

+The two people affected suffered minor injuries and did not need further treatment, police said.

-Carina Charles, 40, a nurse from Basildon, said: “I like the togetherness of the people and the mixture of the culture.
+Elsewhere, Carina Charles, 40, a nurse from Basildon, said: “I like the togetherness of the people and the mixture of the culture.

 “My Caribbean music, the soca music is what I love the most.”